gandhimeet/pythonbasic1/README.md

 # Python Basic Exercises Repository

 Welcome to the Python Basic Exercises repository!
-This repository contains a collection of Python exercises to help you practice and improve your Python programming skills.
+This repository contains a collection of Python Basic exercises to help you practice and improve your Python programming skills.
 Each exercise is designed to cover fundamental concepts and features of the Python programming language.

 ## Table of Contents